CSC207-UofT/course-project-group-051/phase0/progress_report.md

 the impression that the app would not implement an AI, or high-quality visuals.

 The following are coding style questions:
-* How do we efficiently split up an overloaded entity class (User) without losing clean architecture?
+* How do we efficiently split up an overloaded entity class (Phase1.User) without losing clean architecture?
 * Based on the CRC model diagram in one of the lectures, database is on the outermost layer, but the database we are thinking of seems like more of a entity/use case.
 * Does the way we are getting/setting into our entities make sense?